 - Are intended to harm or hurt

-- Occur where an imbalance of power exists between 2 or more people, for example, within relationships of power or control
+- Occur where an imbalance of power exists between two or more people, for example, within relationships of power or control

 Types of bullying